 In an early picture, some members of the Murphy Family, Thurman Murphy Sr. is seen on his return from WWI in his US Army uniform with some of his family, along with souvenirs of of his overseas service.
 In looking at this picture, left to right in the back are Tom Kennedy , Carrie Murphy Kennedy, Thurman Murphy Sr in Uniform, and Nancy Murphy Kinsman Webb.
 In front of Thurman Sr left to right are Martha Goode and Nellie Riley, both cousins.
 Esther Petersen, died very young leaving her husband, Thurman Murphy Sr. with 2 young babies, Thurman Jr. (Pat's father) and Venus Murphy.
 Esther also had two children from previous marriages: Ruth, who married John Horn, from Oakhurst, never knew her real father, always used the surname of Murphy and Bud Holds-claw, from Awahnee.
 Venus married Jack Arnold and had three children, Charlie, Delores and Edy Arnold.
 Thurman Jr. was born May 22, 1923 in Madera, California, while Venus was born April 20, 1925 also in Madera.
 Thurman Murphy Sr. relocated to Yosemite where he was with the U.S. Park Service for 30 years and was forced to move, by the park service after his retirement.
 Indians from Yosemite and Mariposa knew Thurman Murphy quite well including Chief Jay Johnson of the Miwoks.
 Chief Johnson also knew Thurman Jr. as they were both taken away and sent to the Stewart Indian School, being there at the same time.
 The Stewart Indian School or Carson Stewart Indian School was located in Carson, Nevada.
 Another great friend of Thurman Murphy Sr. was Chief Lemee, English name Chris Brown, from the Miwoks in Yosemite.
 For more background on Yosemite Indians and on Chief Lemee, see page 27 of YOSEMITE INDIANS, by Elizabeth Godfrey, revisions by James Synder and Craig Bates with cooperation of The American Indian Council of Mariposa County(Southern Sierra Miwok Nation, Yosemite Association in cooperation with the National Park Service,1941;1973;1977

-In the following Murphy Family and Dumna Links, you will find a variety of interesting related links, including photographs of various hand made Californian Indian baskets which belonged to Pat's great grandmother Ellen (Yet-choo-nook) Murphy which are over 100 years old.
+In the following Murphy Family and Dumna Links, you will find a variety of interesting related links, including photographs of various hand made Californian Indian baskets which belonged to Pat and Vickie's great grandmother Ellen (Yet-choo-nook) Murphy which are over 100 years old.